 NASA Mars Science Laboratory Curiosity Rover is LEGO set 21104-1.
 It has a score of 86.
 This is average compared to all other sets.
-It is ranked in the top 28.49% scored sets on Brick Insights.
-Based on 4 scored reviews, 7 reviews total.
+The set is recommended by 1 reviews, based on 4 scored reviews and 7 reviews total.
+It is ranked in the top 28.9% scored sets on Brick Insights.
 We know this set was released in 2014, and it is categorised in Ideas.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 Together, LEGO Cuusoo and Stephen Pakbaz have scored a home run.
 If the idea of exploring other worlds is at all interesting to you, you'll enjoy this a lot.